amigus/migusdotorg/content/adam/_index.md

 summary = 'Adam Migus is a software engineer'
 +++

-I am a computer scientist and a technologist.
+I am a computer scientist and an information technologist.
 My first computer was an [8088](https://en.wikipedia.org/wiki/Intel_8088) I got in 1985!
 I learned to program in [BASIC](https://en.wikipedia.org/wiki/Microsoft_BASIC) and use [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) on it.